-To save a visualization, on the File menu, click Save Results Visualization [results ui icon save] or press Ctrl+s on the keyboard.
+To save a visualization, on the File menu, click Save Results Visualization in press Ctrl+S on the keyboard.
 Alternatively, the results visualization can be saved to a new file by opening the File menu and clicking Save As.
 This allows several visualizations of the same Pathfinder/FDS results to be saved, each with their own settings.